 The SET Plan aligns its research and innovation priorities for clean energy technology development and investment with the priorities identified in the Energy Union Strategy, including: No. 1 in Renewables (that includes technologies such as Solar/PV, Offshore Wind, CSP, Ocean and Geothermal), Smart Solutions for Consumers and Smart Cities and Communities, Smart Resilience and Secure Energy System, Energy Efficiency in Buildings, Energy Efficiency in Industry, Batteries and e-mobility, Renewable Fuels and Bioenergy, Carbon Capture Utilization and Storage and Nuclear Safety.
-For each of these technology areas, starting from identifying common R&I objectives for the next decade, the current focus is now on drafting the Implementation Plans, proposing concrete research and innovation actions backed up with many millions of public and private investments.
+For each of these technology areas, common R&I objectives towards the next decade were first identified.
+Now, the focus is on drafting the Implementation Plans, proposing concrete research and innovation actions tapping into many millions of public and private investments.

-For example, one Implementation Plan will ensure that Europe is competitive in the global battery market, and support e-mobility and energy storage.
+For example, one implementation plan will ensure that Europe is competitive in the global battery market, and support e-mobility and energy storage.
 The plan sets out targets and identifies flagship research and innovation activities for developing the next generation of lithium-ion batteries.
 Meeting these targets would result in doubling the electric vehicle driving range while keeping costs at today's values.
 Development of the required materials and cell designs would also open strong manufacturing capabilities in Europe.